Wildlife Tracking Intensive

 Class Schedule & Topics

 Below is an outlined schedule of the nine class weekends, some of this is subject to change due to weather, conditions, and incredible opportunities that may arise.
-Please note that our May weekend dates for the CyberTracker Evaluation may change.
-Participants of the Primary and Advanced path will take a 2-day evaluation during the May 15 – 19 window.
-(May 15-16 OR May 17-18).
-The final day of the course for everyone is May 19.
+Please note that our June weekend dates for the CyberTracker Evaluation may change.
+Participants of the Primary and Advanced path will take a 2-day evaluation during the June 5-8 window.
+(June 5-6 OR June 7-8).

 September: Skills Assessment